camaraproject/Governance/documentation/API-onboarding.md

 The pipeline is triggered with the submission of an API proposal.
 This API proposal can represent a new API or a new API family.

-API proposals can be submitted by everybody, e.g. GSMA Open Gateway, CAMARA member companies, and existing CAMARA Sub Projects or Working Groups (if these realize that the scope has to be increased).
+API proposals can be submitted by everybody, including OPAG (GSMA Open Gateway), CAMARA member companies, and existing CAMARA Sub Projects or Working Groups (if these realize that the scope has to be increased).

 To proceed with the submission, the API owner shall follow these steps: